magwas/magwas.github.io/fordism.md

 So far so good, but you can ask: "How it will save us from the impending doom?"

-Just apply the principles to it: Politics and the economy are a set of processes, and include (must include) all of the processes which can handle the feedback loops threatening collapse of the civilisation.
+Just apply the principles to it: Politics and the economy are systems of processes, and include (must include) all of the processes which can handle the feedback loops threatening collapse of the civilisation.
 If we examine these processes, we realize that the communication structure, the motivational structure, and a lot of key processes like the way we vote are plain contraproductive.
-Fortunately science today have all the means to analyze these processes and to come up solutions which result in better decision-making from grassroots to the global level (a.k.a. politics), and economic solutions which dampen the positive feedback loops, makes possible for everyone to live a decent live, and even keeps the free market, as it is one of the most important ways to value people through their achievements.
+Fortunately science today have all the means to analyze these processes and to come up solutions which result in better decision-making from grassroots to the global level (a.k.a. politics), and economic solutions which dampen the positive feedback loops, makes possible for everyone to live a decent live, and even keeps the free market, as it is one of the most important ways to value people - through their achievements.

 You can find a deeper analysis and a proposal for better processes here: https://magwas.github.io/book/en/analysis.html